Nuggies-bot/npm-docs/docs/docs/classes/buttonroles.md

 # Button Roles

 Button roles are a newer way to hand out roles in a server, instead of reactions.
 The bot generates Discord's new buttons and hands out the specific roles accordingly!
-[Example Bot](https://github.com/Nuggies-bot/buttonroles-example)

 ## Methods